close X

 Vik

 The stylish Vik is near some of Iceland's most beautiful waterfalls, mountains, beaches, and glaciers, so it should be on every bucket list!
 Whether you want to snowmobile on a glacier, walk behind a waterfall, explore a black sand beach, or enjoy delicious food overlooking the ocean, Vik has something to do for everyone.
-Despite its small size, Vik is one of the biggest settlements in the area, and most south shore adventures include a stop at Vik.
-Moreover, the beautiful town of Vik, with its black sand beaches and basalt columns, provides northern light hunters with a stunning backdrop.
-It is a small fishing town on the south coast of Iceland and is in one of the most beautiful areas in the country.
+The town, with its black sand beaches and basalt columns, provides northern light hunters with a stunning backdrop.

 Discover Vik i Myrdal Church, Reyniskirkja Church, Reynisfjall, Katla Volcano, Black Sand Beach Vik, Halsanefshellir Cave and much more.